steffenyount/super-scorpio/README.md

 ## Software: The Super Scorpio
+The Super Scorpio is implemented in C and makes heavy use of the Raspberry Pi Pico C SDK.

 ### Theory of operation
 #### Limitations of the current implementation
-System state is not persisted between reboots.
-There is no UI for runtime configuration.
-All configurations are either hard coded in at compile time or set by the LED segment discovery process during startup.
+* System state is not persisted between reboots
+* There is no UI for runtime configuration
+* All configurations are either hard coded in at compile time or set by the LED segment discovery process during startup

 #### The startup sequence
 * Runs [main()](main/main.c) on core0.
 * Hardware is initialized: stdio to USB, DMA bus priority, GPIO functions/pads/IO, systick counter, IRQs enabled, etc.
-* RX/TX Channel configuration structures are initialized
+* RX/TX channel configuration structures are initialized
 * PWM is initialized for direct channel LED control
 * DMA feeds and ADC are initialized for power monitoring
 * LED segment discovery is run and TX Channel configs are updated to reflect the attached LED segments